-- The field research used in this thesis was funded by the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria; - A junior research grant was provided by Mansholt Graduate School of Social Sciences, Wageningen University, The Netherlands to enable completion of this thesis at Wageningen University during 2008/2009; - Wageningen University and IITA financially supported printing of this thesis.
+The research described in this thesis was financially supported by the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria.
+A junior research grant was provided by Mansholt Graduate School of Social Sciences, Wageningen University, The Netherlands to enable completion of this thesis at Wageningen University during 2008/2009.
+Financial support from Wageningen University and IITA for printing this thesis is gratefully acknowledged.